Nethereum/Nethereum/README.md

 Note: Named Pipe Windows is the only IPC supported and can only be used in combination with Nethereum.Web3 - Nethereum.RPC packages.
 So if you are planning to use IPC use the single packages

 ## Documentation
-The documentation and guides are now in [Read the docs](https://nethereum.readthedocs.io/en/latest/), and work in progress.
+The documentation and guides are now in [Read the docs](https://nethereum.readthedocs.io/en/latest/).

 ### Video guides
 There a few video guides, which might be helpful to get started.